Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/tasks.md

 - Tasks capture all relevant information around a piece of work.
 - Tasks are beginner-friendly and yet they have tons of functionality and flexibility.

-> replace with a similar screenshot showing the new UI
 <img src="../images/tasks-list.png" alt="Slingshot tasks displayed in a list" width="100%"/>

 ### Tasks Capture Your Information